Geo-Ron/Ardumower-Beryl/readme.md

 - Try to create a functional firmware for the Ardumower that has all the best of both firmwares.
 - If I succeed in the above objectives, give the firmware back to the Ardumower community and work together on improving it

+To sum this up:
+- Learn
+- Try
+- Improve
+- Repeat the above ;-)

 ## High Level Firmware Objective

 Create an Ardumower firmware that: